mhedgpeth/mhedgpeth.github.io/_posts/2016-11-14-policyfile-attributes.md

 }
 ```

-Then you can merge that in as normal, based on timezone, or whichever element fits your situation:ß
+Then you can merge that in as normal, based on timezone, or whichever element fits your situation:

 ```ruby
 service = Time.now().gmt_offset < 0 ? 'american' : 'european'